-What if...digital tools, such as hackathons, are widely used to simulate real world issues and encourage youth to problem solve?
+Purpose What if... digital tools such as hackathons are widely used to simulate real world issues and get youth to problem solve?

-Hackathons provide a fun and interactive format to bring together youth and NBS experts in a gamification approach to local NBS cases.
+Hackathons provide a fun and interactive online format to bring together youth and Nature-based Solutions (NBS) experts, in a gamification approach of local NBS cases.
 Hackathons also foster debates of ideas and key competences such as teamwork, online skills and creativity.
 Format and duration are also flexible.
-Indeed, hackathons can be run on a diversity of platforms (e.g., Gather)eg: Gathertown) depending on the age and computer skills of the youth.
+Indeed, hackathons can be run on a diversity of platforms (eg: Gathertown) depending on the age and computer skills of the youth.
 Depending on the aim and exercises of your hackathon, duration can fluctuate from some hours to several days.
 This tool develops both online skills as well as scientific and social sciences knowledge when applied to NBS.
-When used by local and regional governments, it can also be a strategic method to engage young people in the reflection and designing of NBS in their local territory, neighbourhood and city, connecting them with NBS practitioners and the local community to shape more resilient and sustainable places to live.
+When used by local and regional governments, it can also be a strategic method to engage young people in the reflection and designing of NBS in their local territory, neighborhood and city, connecting them with NBS practitioners and the local community to shape more resilient and sustainable places to live.